-Can you believe that it’s been 19 years since the first episode of The Sopranos went on the air?
+Can you believe that it’s been 21 years since the first episode of The Sopranos aired?
 Neither can we!
-Since then, the iconic cast of the NJ mobster series has changed so much, which is why we’re taking a look at what they’ve been up to since the series finale in 2007 (aka the saddest day of our lives).
+Since then, the iconic cast of the New Jersey mobster series has changed so much, which is why we’re taking a look at what they’ve been up to since the series finale in 2007 — a.k.a. pretty much the saddest day of our lives.

-Ever since the show ended, fans have been crossing their fingers for a reboot even though it would never be the same without the late James Gandolfini (Tony Soprano).
-Entertainment Weekly spoke with the series’ creator, David Chase, about reviving Sopranos, but so it turns out, he’s not interested in bringing it back after all these years.
+Ever since the show ended, fans have been crossing their fingers for a reboot, even though it would never be the same without the late James Gandolfini (Tony Soprano).
+Entertainment Weekly spoke with the series’ creator, David Chase, about reviving Sopranos and, as it turns out, he’s not interested in bringing it back after all these years.

 “I wouldn’t want to see that happen, no,” he said.
 “Like recasting?
 Everybody’s getting older, you can’t match people anymore.”
 However, he did give us some hope!
 “I could conceive of maybe a prequel of The Sopranos,” David added.
 “I could never see [a return of the show] except as a prequel.”

 David was being totally truthful, it seems, because he is co-producing and co-writing a screenplay for a prequel film, titled The Many Saints of Newark.
 Alan Taylor is directing the movie, which is based on the hit series and actually stars James’ son, Michael Gandolfini, as a young Tony.
 Rounding out the cast are Alessandro Nivola, Jon Bernthal, Vera Farmiga and Billy Magnussen — among others.
 It’s set to be released on September 25, 2020.